imruljubair/BdSLImset/README.md

 Please cite it if you want to use this dataset.

 # Current Project:
-We are wroking on a project "Real Time Bangladeshi Sign Language Detection" using this dataset.
+We are wroking on a project "Real Time Bangladeshi Sign Language Detection" using this dataset (2018).

 # Collaorators:
 Oishee Hoque: bintu3003@gmail.com